A method to assess trustworthiness of machine coding at scale: Introduction

-Unfortunately, education research has not yet established these norms for machine coding, which we relate to two key issues.
+Unfortunately, physics education research has not yet established these norms, such that we can apply machine coding to student text at scale, which we relate to two key issues.
 First, relatively few studies have focused on using machine learning for making quantitative claims (for example, claims about the quantity or frequency of codes within a data set).
-Most of the existing work by physics and STEM education researchers that utilizes machine learning and natural language processing tools focuses on making qualitative claims.
+Instead, most of the existing work by education researchers that utilizes machine learning of written text focuses on making qualitative claims.
 For example, researchers have used unsupervised techniques to identify themes within text and video data and to generate insights that complement human analytical insights~\cite{Sherin2013,Sherin2018,Hur_etal_2023,Kubsch_Krist_Rosenberg, Mariegaard_Seidelin_Bruun}.
-Others perform computational grounded theory to aid the human analyst in developing theoretical constructs from text data~\cite{Rosenberg_Krist,Nelson2020, Tschisgale_Wulff_Kubsch}.
-Other researchers use thematic analysis (sometimes called Topic Modeling in the natural language processing field) to evaluate the prevalence of various themes within text data~\cite{Odden_etal_2020,Odden_etal_2021, Geiger_etal}.
-The authors note, however, that due to the unsupervised nature of their form of analysis, these prevalence values cannot be taken to be a measurement of the ``ground truth'' as there is no way to assess the accuracy without comparing to human coders~\cite{Odden_etal_2020}.
+Others have performed computational grounded theory to aid the human analyst in developing theoretical constructs from text data~\cite{Rosenberg_Krist,Nelson2020, Tschisgale_Wulff_Kubsch}.